TanGentleman/nardini-online/README.md

 ### 🔧 For Advanced Users

-If you prefer working with APIs or integrating RunFasta into your own tools, we also provide a REST API interface.
+If you prefer working with APIs or integrating Nardini Online into your own tools, we also provide a REST API interface.
 See our [Technical Documentation](GUIDE.md) for detailed API information.

 ## 📊 Simple Workflow